Batched Self-Consistency Improves LLM Relevance Assessment and Ranking

 \paragraph{STB ($m=15$) performs best:} Sub-batched STB methods with $m=15$ performed best overall, likely due to creating the broadest range of contexts for LLM sampling by creating the most diverse passage permutations and subsets.
 All-in-one batched PW methods (which needed 3 times fewer LLM calls than STB) with $m = 15$ were also effective for shallow search (30 passages), but under-performed for deep search (90 passages), likely due to the harmful large-batch biases seen in Figure \ref{fig:pos_bias}.

 \paragraph{LW ranking with the initial list order is competitive with one-by-one PW ranking:} When the initial list order $L^q$ is kept, LW ranking is competitive with one-by-one PW ranking, but when $L^q$ is shuffled, LW methods perform very poorly.
-Upon examining the LLM outputs, we found that for multiple shuffled input lists $[p_1,p_2,...]$ where $p_i$ is the $i$'th passage in the batch (i.e., a random passage), the LLM often generated the same rankings (e.g., $[p_3,p_{12},p_{13},...]$), thus using only the input passage position and not the content.
-This effect did not occur when initial order was kept.